AFT

 Set the number of port blocks used for port allocation to the IP addresses when all ports in the allocated port blocks are used.

-This parameter is available only when NAT64 prefix is selected for Translation method.
+This parameter is available only when the translation mode is PAT.

 VRF after AFT